Internet-Society-Belgium/isTrust/PRIVACY.md

 This software respects your privacy as much as possible.
 By design, we only process the minimum data necessary for your use of the software.

-During the installation and/or version update of the software, the browser addon will contact a server (isTrust-API), getting your IP address and software version installed on your device.
-From this IP address your location is determined and the closest Internet Society Chapter computed, with purpose to display the appropriate link under the info button.
+During the installation and/or version update of the software, we need to identify your country and closest Internet Society Chapter to display the appropriate link under the info button.
+This is done by the geolocation function of the web browser: no data is transmitted to us.

-At server side (isTrust-API), data are segregated this way:

-1. For the purpose of general statistics and to size and monitor our services accordingly, following are kept: date, software version and country.
-Those information does not allow us to re-identify the individual;

-2. For the sole purpose to protect our servers and have ways to block traffic from IP addresses abusing/attacking us, we reserve the right to store requestors’ IP addresses for a maximum period of 30 days.
-We do not share this information with any third party, and we keep this data in a separated zone where accesses are restricted.

 During your use of this software, the browser extension will call several services to gather various information about domain names and certificates: